hpssjellis/beginner-tensorflowjs-examples-in-javascript/edge-tfjs/README.md

-### A place to make a client side tfjs data load and present, model develop and use site, kind of like [teachable machine](https://teachablemachine.withgoogle.com/) but on the client side.
+### A place to make a client side tfjs data management, display and model develop and classification site, similar to [teachable machine](https://teachablemachine.withgoogle.com/) but on the client side.

 Dec 2022